16 Tips on How to Take Good Product Photos using iPhone

 8. Use a Tripod

 An iPhone is a smart device and it can easily get slipped out of your hands.
 That’s the last thing you want when you are right in the middle of your product photography campaign.
 Even if you grip it well, you’ll need nice and steady hands to photograph your products.
 So, consider using an iPhone tripod.
-A tripod not only holds your iPhone steadily but you can tilt it at different angles as well for remarkable photography.
+A tripod not only holds your iPhone steadily but you can tilt it at angles as well for remarkable photography.

 There are a variety of tripods are available in the market.
 If you intend to photograph small-sized products like jewelry, computer mouse, kitchen pots, and smartphone then you can go for any small portable tripod.
 You can use these sorts of tripods easily with portable photo studio boxes.
 For large products, there are adjustable tripods that have height anywhere between 36 and 60 inches.
 These are suitable for open environment photoshoots and best for fashion, clothing, outdoor products, and automobiles.